-Reflex Football is played on a 80 yard field, 44 yards wide, with 10 yard end zones.
-First down are predesignated on the field and are exactly 20 yards apart.
+Reflex Football is played on a 80 yard field, 48.33 yards wide, with 10 yard end zones.
+First downs are predesignated on the field and are exactly 20 yards apart.

 The Game Clock measures the amount of time surpassed in a game.
-The game is comprised of two halves with a running countdown time of 30 minutes.
-During the first 28 minutes, the clock will only stop for only timeouts, official review, play challenges, and injuries (Fake injuries will result in a 10 yard penalty and a loss of down).
-During the last 2 minutes of the game, the clock will stop for the following: 2-minute warning, ball carrier going out of bounds, timeouts, injury, first downs, incomplete passes, during a penalty, when a team scores, when the ball changes possession, during an official review, and during a play challenge.
+The game is comprised of two halves with a total duration of 25 minutes.
+During the first 23 minutes, the clock will be running continuously and only stop for only timeouts, play challenges, and injuries (Fake injuries will result in a 10 yard penalty, a loss of down, and the clock being reset).
+During the last 2 minutes of each half, the clock will stop for the following: 2-minute warning, ball carrier going out of bounds, timeouts, injuries, first downs, incomplete passes, penalties, scoring plays, change of possession, official reviews, and play challenges.

-There will be a default 10-minute halftime break between halves.
-Both team captains may decide to shorten halftime to as low as 5 minutes.
+There will be a default 5-minute halftime break between halves.
+Both team captains may decide to shorten halftime to as low as 2 minutes.

 The offense will have 30 seconds to get set and start the next play or else they will receive a 5 yard delay of game penalty.